ulfsri/neris-nodejs-client/README.md

 **Code Generation**

 The generated files are not checked into this repo; You should re-generate them as needed against whichever environment you desire.
 There are scripts to help you.
-In addition to `generate`, you'll find scripts for `generate_dev` & `generate_test` for working with pre-release environments.
+In addition to `generate`, you'll find a script for `generate_test` for working with the NERIS pre-release testing environment.

 Be sure to run `build` after `generate_*` if you plan to use scripts in the tools folder.